philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 There are some language agnostic commonalities you see in many high level languages.
 These are sketched out in the pedagogocial languages IMP and WHILE you'll see in books and course notes.

-A significant burden of binary verification is reconstructing high level control flow expections from the low code.
+A significant burden of binary verification is reconstructing high level control flow expectations from the low code.
+This information in some sense exists in the compiler and is thrown away.
+Things don't have to be so hard.

 - `DW_TAG_assign`
 - `DW_TAG_while`